Sugar cookies on a glass plate. There are two decorated stars on top.

 How to freeze sugar cookie dough

-• Wrap each tightly in cling-film.
+• Wrap each completely in plastic wrap

-• Keep them in the freezer for 3-4 months.
+• Store in the freezer for up to 3 months.

 • When you want to make the sugar cookies, let the dough defrost enough to become pliable.
 Then roll out with a rolling pin, cut out, and continue on with the recipe as if you were making them fresh!